TeddouX/Youtube-Videos-Downloader/README.md

 ## Installation

 Go into this repo's releases and download the executable.
-There is no other things needed ;)
+There is no other things needed ;).
+If you want to use the windowless version, I recommend putting it in your PATH.